-These workshops will focus on leveraging campus resources and share best practices to successfully recruit and support applicants and alumni of national, merit-based scholarships, specifically the Benjamin A. Gilman International Scholarship (Gilman) Program and the Critical Language Scholarship (CLS) Program.
+These workshops focused on leveraging campus resources and sharing best practices to successfully recruit and support applicants and alumni of national, merit-based scholarships, specifically the Benjamin A. Gilman International Scholarship (Gilman) Program and the Critical Language Scholarship (CLS) Program.

 The Gilman and CLS programs are programs of the U.S. Department of State, supported in their implementation by IIE and American Councils for International Education, respectively.